Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Comparison

 \begin{proposition} For the cochain complex~\hbox{$B=\rmB(K,\rmC(Z),\rmC(Y))$} of a space~$X$ with its~$W$--filtration, the spectral sequence~\eqref{eq:W_spec_seq} agrees with the Eilenberg--Moore spectral sequence for the fibration sequence~\hbox{$X\to Y\to Z$}. \end{proposition}

-\begin{proof} In contrast to Proposition~\ref{prop:identifyingLSSS}, which required some identifications, this is basically the definition of the Eilenberg--Moore spectral sequence.
+\begin{proof} In contrast to Proposition~\ref{prop:identifyingLSSS}, which required some identifications, this is basically the standard construction of the Eilenberg--Moore spectral sequence.
 The~$\rmE_0$ page is given by~$\Gr_W^t B$, and by~\eqref{eq:E_0} this is isomorphic to

-The~$\rmd_0$ differential on this is induced from~$B$, but on the associated graded for the~$W$--filtration we only see the internal differential from the cochain complexes~$\rmC(?)$.
-Therefore, passing to cohomology, we get
+The~$\rmd_0$ differential on this is induced from~$B$, but on the associated graded for the~$W$--filtration, we only see the internal differential from the cochain complexes~$\rmC({?})$.
+Therefore, by passing to cohomology, we get

 from~\eqref{eq:E_1}.
 The~$\rmd_1$ differential comes from the bar resolution, which can be used to compute Tor.
 By~\eqref{eq:E_2}, this gives

 and

 is the abutment. \end{proof}